All You Need To Know About Life Insurance

 Step 1: Establish an Irrevocable Trust.
 Hmm, seems easy enough.
-A trust is like having a thriving business that doesn’t make you money.
-Sorta like Internet.
-You do paperwork with an attorney, open a bank account in the trust’s name, transfer money into that account from one of your savings or checking accounts, and only use that account to pay your life insurance premiums each year.
+A Trust is like having a thriving business that doesn’t make you money.
+Sorta like the Internet.
+You do paperwork with an attorney, open a bank account in the Trust’s name, transfer money into that account from one of your savings or checking accounts, and only use that account to pay your Life Insurance premiums each year.

 Step 4: This is where things start heating up.
-The ILIT is named as the beneficiary of your life insurance policy.
+The ILIT is named as the beneficiary of your Life Insurance policy.
 BOOM!
 Not your spouse or kids.
 That bank account you set up receives the entire payout.
-This way the beneficiaries of the trust--spouse and/or kids--can receive the benefits of the life insurance policy without having to pay income or estate taxes.
+This way the beneficiaries of the Trust—spouse and/or kids—can receive the benefits of the policy without having to pay income or estate taxes.

-Postscript: This isn’t as easy as it sounds...mainly because it’s not really easy at all.
+Postscript: This isn’t as easy as it sounds… mainly because it’s not really easy at all.
 There are lots of moving parts and small details to deal with (example: bank fees can be a real nuisance).
-If you screw any of it up this could all be a massive waste of time and money.
+If you mess any of it up this could all be a massive waste of time and money.

 Insurance policies offer a basic level of coverage with basic conditions, restrictions, and requirements.
 Like a car you buy directly off the lot.

-Insurance riders are additional provisions added in, usually at a cost, that customize a standard policy.
-This is like adding power windows, satellite radio and heated seats to the car.
+Insurance riders are additional provisions, usually at a cost, that customize a standard policy.
+This is like adding power windows, satellite radio, and heated seats to the car.
 It’s not necessary but it makes it a lot more comfy.
 Let’s get into the various types.